Twitter sets date for shareholders to vote on Elon Musk’s $44bn takeover offer

 He alleges that the company’s estimate of five per cent of its accounts being fake is in fact “wildly higher”, while Twitter says that it has already spent $33m on dealing with the billionaire.

-Twitter has sued Mr Musk to force the deal through and claimed that he “refuses to honor his obligations to Twitter and its stockholders because the deal he signed no longer serves his personal interests.”
+Twitter sued Mr Musk to force the deal through and claimed that he “refuses to honor his obligations to Twitter and its stockholders because the deal he signed no longer serves his personal interests.”

 Mr Musk offered $54.20 per share when he announced his takeover attempt in April, and the price as of Tuesday afternoon stood at $39.34.